Luos-io/Documentation/quick-start.md

 #### 1. Configure your computer
-The default tools we use to control a Luos network is a board hosting a gate module with a python lib called Pyluos.
+The default tools we use to control a Luos network are a board hosting a gate module, with a Python lib called Pyluos.

-To begin you have to install Python, and [Pyluos]({{ "/pyluos.html" | absolute_url }}) library, following the [pyluos documentation page]({{ "/pyluos.html" | absolute_url }}).
+To begin, you have to install Python and Pyluos library, following the [pyluos documentation page]({{ "/pyluos.html" | absolute_url }}).

 #### 2. Plug the boards together
 Plug together all the boards with cables.
-You can plug them to any of the two connectors of each board.
+You can plug them to any of the two connectors of each board, in any order.

+<blockquote class="warning"><strong>Warning:</strong> Don't close a loop with the boards at each extremity.</blockquote><br />

 ![Boards](/assets/img/quickstart-1.png)<br />*From left to right: LED, Button, and USB .
 The plug order doesn’t matter.*